TizianGth/Minecraft-c--1/README.md

 # Minecraft c++1

-My first project in c++ to help me lern c++ and computer graphics.
+My first project in c++ to help me OpenGL

 What I have done so far:
 - Inputs
--Simple camera "Spectator mode"
+- Simple camera "Spectator mode"
 - Asynchronous infinite chunk generation with perlin noise
-- Some minor things like fog
+- Little things like a custom grass shader or fog

-Currently working on:
-- Physics, mostly collisions right now (hard!)